©2021 William A. Lasher

 “Oh, they’re wonderful, captain.
 I’m quite pleased to have them.”

 “A gang of them managed to hijack two of our airships.”

 “Dr. Jafata told me all about it, and I must say I’m rather surprised.
 I’ve had Nevin and Audrey for over three years now, and I’ve never had a problem.”

 “Three years, eh?
 I wonder if there’s any difference in the ones manufactured more recently.”

 “Yes, there’s a considerable difference,” said Jafata.
-He was round faced, wearing thick wire rimmed eyeglasses, and he spoke crisp English with a northern Chinese accent.
+He was round faced, wearing wire rimmed eyeglasses with thick lenses.
+He spoke crisp English with a northern Chinese accent.
 “The current models are more advanced with improved intelligence and reasoning ability.”

 “When we visited Easterbrook on Monday, the tour guide allowed us to inspect one of their police robots,” said Krause.
 “It was rather fascinating looking inside its brass skull, seeing the copper disc assembly that constitutes its mechanical brain.
 But they wouldn’t let us anywhere near their automatons.”